Thunderclap headache is often described as the worst of my life.

 Inflammation causes molecules to adhere to the inner lining of a blood vessel in the brain causing sudden vasoconstriction, or narrowing; what is known as stenosis and beading except that, as with most acute conditions of sudden onset, angiographic findings show that these changes in the arteries are fortunately usually reversible; if you are willing to make the correct lifestyle changes.
 We will have more to say about that later.

 It is important, because the second attack, if there is one, may well be fatal.

-Veteran vascular surgeons report increasingly angry looking blood vessels despite the move away from animal fats, and the enormous increase in the use of statins to lower cholesterol.
-Clearly our lifestyle, and in particular the food that companies are dishing up, are causing a dramatic increase in autoimmune diseases and inflammation in the body.
+Veteran vascular surgeons report increasingly angry-looking blood vessels despite the move away from animal fats, and the enormous increase in the use of statins to lower cholesterol.
+Clearly our lifestyle, and in particular the food that industrial companies are dishing up, are causing a dramatic increase in autoimmune diseases and inflammation in the body.

 Bright red, angry blood vessels are prone to these sudden occlusions that provoke heart attacks, strokes and vascular conditions such as thunderclap headache.